 This is available to employers with less than 250 employees, as determined by the number of employees they employed as at the 28 February 2020.
-The new measures introduced are effective from the 13 March 2020.
+These new measures introduced, were effective from the 13 March 2020.
 Employers will be able to claim up to two weeks Statutory Sick Pay (SSP) per employee as a result of COVID-19, and should maintain records of staff absences, although staff will not be required to provide a fit note (Sometimes referred to as a sick note) from their GP.
-An alternative fit note will be available through NHS 111 shortly
+An isolation note is available through NHS 111.

 The payment to staff will be available from the first day and there will be no waiting period.

 To recover the statutory sick pay use the following link.